Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

-\textit{Finite-temperature state.---} So far, we have only considered states at $\beta = 0$.
+\textit{Finite-temperature state---} So far, we have only considered states at $\beta = 0$.
 Can we describe thermal states at $\beta \neq 0$ using the EAP state?
 Here, we provide a method for constructing finite-temperature states using the EAP state.
 It should be noted that Hamiltonians considered here are not restricted to those having the EAP state as an eigenstate, which we have considered thus far.

-Consider a system with translationally invariant short-range interactions.
+Consider a system with translationally invariant finite-range interactions.
 Suppose that $\hat{H}$ is a real matrix with respect to the products of eigenstates of $\hat{\sigma}_j^z$, $\{ \ket{00\cdots0}, \ket{10\cdots0}, \ket{01\cdots0}, \cdots \}$.
 This class includes many well studied models in statistical mechanics, such as the Ising model and the Heisenberg model.

 Here, we utilize the EAP state characterized by $p_j=q_j=0$, i.e., $\ket{1;00}$ in the notation introduced in Eq.~\eqref{eq:alt-notation}.
-Then, as will be discussed below, the imaginary time evolution of the EAP state
+Then, as will be discussed below, the imaginary-time evolution of the EAP state

-is locally indistinguishable from the Gibbs state $\hat{\rho}^\mathrm{can}$ at the inverse temperature $\beta$ with an exponentially small error, although it is not an eigenstate of $\hat{H}$~\footnote{Some readers may wonder, if the EAP state $\ket{1;00}$ is an energy eigenstate, then it is invariant under the imaginary time evolution, and hence $\ket{\beta}$ cannot describe a finite temperature state.
+is locally indistinguishable from the Gibbs state $\hat{\rho}^\mathrm{can}$ at the inverse temperature $\beta$ with an exponentially small error, although it is not an eigenstate of $\hat{H}$~\footnote{Some readers may wonder, if the EAP state $\ket{1;00}$ is an energy eigenstate, then it is invariant under the imaginary-time evolution, and hence $\ket{\beta}$ cannot describe a finite-temperature state.
 However, by using Theorem~\ref{theorem:eigenstate-condition}, it immediately follows that $\ket{1;00}$ cannot be an energy eigenstate provided that $\hat{H}$ is translation invariant (for single-site translations) and is a real matrix.}.

 Let $\hat{O}$ be a local observable of interest.
 Since both $\ket{\beta}$ and $\hat{\rho}^\mathrm{can}$ are translation invariant, without loss of generality, we can assume that $\hat{O}$ has support around $j=N/4$.
 We then introduce an approximation $\ket{\tilde{\beta}}$ for $\ket{\beta}$ as